-Sperm are interesting because of their role in reproduction, but the Travis lab is also putting components of the long sperm tail to work for different purposes.
-Building on their past studies of sperm’s energy-making enzymes, Dr. Travis and his colleagues are working to mimic the way these enzymes are organized in the tail, called a “flagellum”, to create enzyme machines powered by sugar.
-These tiny powerhouses could eventually be integrated into implanted hybrid biological/mechanical medical devices, where they would run on the sugars available in a patient's bloodstream.
-Although those applications sound like science fiction, there are also more immediate uses for these tethered enzymes.
-For example, the Travis lab is exploring how enzymes attached to nanoparticles could be used as the basis for hand-held devices that could diagnose strokes or traumatic brain injuries within just a few minutes.
+- Getting sperm tail enzymes to do important work.
+Sperm are interesting because of their role in reproduction, but the Travis lab is also putting components of the long sperm tail to work for other purposes.
+Building on their past studies of sperm’s energy-making enzymes, Dr. Travis and his colleagues have mimicked the way these enzymes are organized in the tail, called a “flagellum”, to create enzyme machines powered by sugar.
+If the work can be enhanced to be a net producer of energy, these molecular engines could enable a number of practical applications in nanobiotechnology.
+For example, these tiny powerhouses could be integrated into implanted hybrid biological/mechanical medical devices, which would diagnose or treat disease, fueled by the sugars available in a patient's bloodstream.

 Links and abstracts for all of Dr. Travis’s publications can be found at PubMed.

 1. Dumas, S E; Lungu, L; Mulambya, N; Daka, W; McDonald, E; Stuebing, E; Lewis, T; Backel, K; Jange, J; Lucio-Martinez, B; Lewis, D; Travis, A.J.
 (2016) Sustainable smallholder agriculture and poultry interventions to promote food security and social, agricultural and environmental resilience in the Luangwa Valley, Zambia.
 Food Security, 8(3), 507-20.
 Abstract.